thejessewinton/rpshr/README.md

 **Roadmap**

-- Allow users to input multiple sets/reps as a part of the single string, i.e. `5 5 245lbs, 3 5 255lbs, 1 5 265lbs, Today, Felt great`.
 - Allow users to input the weight as a percentage of their PR and automatically calculate it, i.e. `5 5 80%, Today, Felt great`.